-As Autumn approaches, elk descend from the high country to montane meadows for the annual breeding season.
-Within the gathering herds, the larger antlered males, weighing up to 1100 pounds (495 kg) and standing five feet (1.5 m) at the shoulder, move nervously among the bands of smaller females.
+Every autumn, elk descend from the high country to montane meadows for the annual breeding season.
+Within the gathering herds, the larger antlered males, now weighing up to 1,100 pounds move nervously among the bands of smaller females.

-Bull elk signal the season of mating with a crescendo of deep, resonant tones that rise rapidly to a high-pitched squeal before dropping to a series of grunts.
-It is this call, or bugle, that gives rise to the term "rut" for the mating season.
+Bull elk signal the mating season with a crescendo of deep, resonant tones that rise rapidly to a high-pitched squeal before dropping to a series of grunts.
+The elk bugle gave rise to the term "rut" for the elk mating season.
 Rut is derived from the Latin word meaning roar.

-The eerie call, echoing through the autumn nights, serves to intimidate rival males and may act as a physical release for tensions of the season.
-Cows and younger bulls may also bugle, but they are unable to match the strength or range of the older bulls' calls.
+The eerie call echoes through the autumn nights and serves to intimidate rival males.
+Mating season is a stressful time for the animal, and the bugle may also act as a physical release of tension.
+Cows and younger bulls may also bugle, but they cannot match the strength or range of the older bulls' calls.

-During autumn, elk congregate in the Kawuneeche Valley, Horseshoe Park, Moraine Park, and Upper Beaver Meadows.
-Watch for elk along the edges of clearings early in the morning or in the evening.
+Elk can be seen in the park all year long.
+In the summer, large herds are found in alpine areas and along Trail Ridge Road.
+In the autumn, elk congregate in the Kawuneeche Valley, Horseshoe Park, Moraine Park, and Upper Beaver Meadows.
+Watch for elk along the edges of clearings early in the morning or in the evenings.
 Bugling is more often heard at dawn and dusk.

-To minimize disturbance to the animals and to ensure a pleasant experience for all visitors, please observe these viewing guidelines:
+To minimize disturbance to the animals and to ensure a pleasant experience for visitors, please observe these viewing guidelines.

 North American elk, or wapiti, were once plentiful in the Rocky Mountain National Park area.
 As Euro-Americans settled the Estes Valley, they hunted elk intensively sending much of the meat to market in Denver.
 By 1890 few, if any, elk remained.